Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     RUN chmod +x /tmp/wait-for-it.sh
     ```

-3. Modify the file `docker/docker-compose.yml` to change the ACS container command to use the _wait-for-it_ script to wait for the PostgreSQL service to be ready.
+3. Modify the file `docker/docker-compose.yml` to change the Content Services container command to use the _wait-for-it_ script to wait for the PostgreSQL service to be ready.

     ```text
       sample-project-acs: